ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/howitworks.md

 ## Threat Detection, Attack Protection and log file collation

 ### Detection
 UKFast's Host-Based Intrusion Detection (HIDS) solution, Threat Monitoring, will monitor numerous aspects of your infrastructure in order to detect suspicious activity.
 UKFast provide a full list of log locations to be monitored and event types that are collected as standard.
-Log locations and can be customized for your environment, you can work with a UKFast security analyst to find the optimal configuration for your solution.
+Log locations can be customized for your environment, you can work with a UKFast security analyst to find the optimal configuration for your solution.

-UKFast have created rule sets which analyze log files from all core technologies such as syslog, MySQL, FTP, Postfix, SSHd, CPanel, MS-auth, Apache, Nginx, PHP and more.
+UKFast have created rule sets which analyse log files from all core technologies such as syslog, MySQL, FTP, Postfix, SSHd, CPanel, MS-auth, Apache, Nginx, PHP and more.
 These events are parsed through our 2,000+ rules, should a high-level event trigger, an alert will be sent to a nominated email address (or multiple contact addresses) for you to investigate.

 If you have the additional Threat Response service then the UKFast security team will pro-actively investigate the alert and consult with you with recommended mitigating actions.